Updated Apple Pencil charges wirelessly

 The second-generation Apple Pencil also attaches magnetically to the side of Apple's newest iPad Pro and pairs automatically.
 And instead of charging via a Lightning connector, it has a new method that allows the pencil to charge wirelessly when docked to the iPad Pro.

 The second generation Apple Pencil is available today on Apple's website for $129, $30 more than the original Pencil.
-The new Pencil will not magnetically connect or wirelessly charge via older generations of the iPad Pro.
-But it's still unclear if the new Apple Pencil will be compatible as just a stylus with older generations of the iPad.
-Apple is still listing the original Apple Pencil in its store for previous generations of the iPad Pro.
+The new Pencil is not compatible with previous generations of the iPad.
+Apple will continue to sell the original Pencil for its older iPads.

 Updated 8:40 a.m.
 PT: This story was updated with pricing for the second generation Apple Pencil.